VictoriaT87/disney-movie-quiz/README.md

 * Undefined Variables - these were removed as all were found to be unnecessary to the functions.

 ### Lighthouse Testing
- - When tested on desktop, performance for the website is 100 across all categories.
+ - When tested on desktop, the website scores 100 across all categories.
  <br>

 ![Lighthouse Report](assets/documentation/index-lighthouse.png)

+ - On mobile, the performace is 96.
  - The recommendations from Lighthouse for this issue was to change images from .jpg to .webp.
 To do this, I used the website [WEBP Converter](https://cloudconvert.com/webp-converter).
 After running Lighthouse again, this changed to a 99.
  - The other recommendations Lighthouse gave me to speed up performance, was to do with the caching of images.
 I tried to research this issue but it was to do with the configuration of the server, and adding "Cache-Control" to the server header.
 As I don't have access to this, I could not change it.